Technologicat/pydialect/README.md

 the macros.
 On packaging a set of semantics into a dialect, look at the example dialects; all three are thin wrappers around ``unpythonic``.

+Note what Pydialect does is similar to the rejected [PEP 511](https://www.python.org/dev/peps/pep-0511/), but via import hooks, as indeed suggested in the rejection notice.
+Thus, beside dialects proper, it is possible to use Pydialect to hook in a custom AST optimizer, by defining a dialect whose ``ast_transformer`` is actually an optimizer.
+For ideas, see [here](http://compileroptimizations.com/).
+Some possibilities are e.g. constant folding, hoisting, if optimization and loop unrolling.

 ### Why dialects?